reshmanidhish/formufit-client/README.md

 # formufit-frontend
 FormuFit is an advanced diet planner app that empowers you to take control of your health and fitness journey.
-Through a comprehensive analysis of your healthstyle and body type, FormuFit offers a personalized approach to well-being.
+Through a comprehensive analysis of your health style and body type, FormuFit offers a personalized approach to well-being.
 Experience a curated selection of customized food recipes and targeted workouts, all designed to help you sculpt a healthier, more vibrant you.
 # MVP
 * User Registration and Login:-Users can create accounts and log in securely.
 * Questionnaire and Health Profile